Terminology and Types of Rashes

 THE ONE RASH THAT REQUIRES AN URGENT PAGE TO YOUR DOCTOR OR ER VISIT RIGHT AWAY IS:

-This rash is called petechiae or purpura.
+Petechiae or purpura.
 It is caused by ruptured blood vessels under the skin.
 Petechiae appear as tiny, red, pinpoint, flat spots.
 They look as if someone used a fine-tip red ink pen to put little dots on the skin.
 Purpura is similar, but is larger and can be more purple or blue in color.
 The two most important signs that you can use to distinguish these spots from other rashes are:

 - They don’t blanch when you press on them.
 Many other kinds of spots, when pressed, will turn white or skin colored for 1 or 2 seconds, and then turn red again.
 Petechiae and purpura will stay red or purple.
 They won’t blanch at all when pressed.